bewt85/AwsCertificateManagerDemo/README.md

 The challenge is to securely connect the load balancer to the instances actually serving the request.
 Fortunately ELBs support uploading a public key for a self-signed certificate, although this is somewhat non-trivial.

+This article is also [published on Medium](https://medium.com/@benmadeit/e2e-encryption-with-lambda-cloudformation-and-acm-2b8020d6c6a4) if you'd like to add comments or suggestions.

 ## Aims

 This repo leads you through the steps to apply end-to-end encryption for a collection of instances using AWS Certificate Manager (ACM), Elastic Load Balancer (ELB), AWS Lambda, CloudFormation and Amazon Simple Storage Service (S3).
 Eventually your architecture will look a bit like this: